EricSchles/example_repo/README.md

 In this example repo I won't do much in terms of interesting things.
 This is merely an example.

 (Let's keep it strictly profesh)

+## This is a subheader it's also pretty great

+Being professional is lame, I want to be silly.
+Now let's go get sandwhiches...